Niamhmadden/eleventy-base-blog/src/posts/prepare-for-suffering.md

 ---
-title: Prepare yourself for suffering
+title: Prepare for life's suffering
-description: Health goth raw denim vaporware waistcoat, vegan neutra glossier.
-Cronut chartreuse tbh meh schlitz.
-Snackwave lumbersexual pinterest narwhal.
-permalink: posts/{{ title | slug }}/index.html
-date: "2021-06-28"
+date: "2024-03-13"
-tags: [demo-content, code]
+tags: [stoicism, philosophy]
+decription:
 ---

 > "Don’t wish it was easier.
 Wish you were better." - Jim Rohn